centreon/centreon-documentation/versioned_docs/version-22.04/installation/web-and-post-installation.md

 Log in to Centreon web interface via the URL `http://<IP>/centreon`.

+### Step 1: Welcome to Centreon setup

 The Centreon setup wizard is displayed.
 Click on **Next**.

 ![image](../assets/installation/acentreonwelcome.png)

+### Step 2: Dependency check up

 Needed modules and prerequisites are checked.
 They must be all satisfied.
 Click on **Refresh** once needed corrective actions have been made.

+![image](../assets/installation/acentreoncheckmodules.png)

 Then click on **Next**.

-![image](../assets/installation/acentreoncheckmodules.png)
+### Step 3: Monitoring engine information

-Define paths used by monitoring engine.
+Define paths used by the monitoring engine.
 We recommend to use defaults.

+![image](../assets/installation/amonitoringengine2.png)

 Then click on **Next**.

-![image](../assets/installation/amonitoringengine2.png)
+### Step 4: Broker module information

-Define paths used by broker module.
+Define paths used by the broker module.
 We recommend to use defaults.

-Then click on **Next**.

 ![image](../assets/installation/abrokerinfo2.png)

-Define the information needed for the admin account creation.

 Then click on **Next**.

+### Step 5: Admin information

+Define the information needed for the default admin account creation.
+This is the account you will use to log in to Centreon for the first time.

 ![image](../assets/installation/aadmininfo.png)

+Then click on **Next**.

+### Step 6: Database information

 Provide the information needed to connect to the database instance.

+- **Database Host Address**: If you are using a local database, leave the field blank (the default value is **localhost**).
+Otherwise, fill in the IP address of your remote database.
+- **Root user/password**: this is the account that will be used to install the databases.
-By default, the instance address is set to *localhost*, the instance root user is set to *root* and the root password is empty.
-Since MariaDB 10.5, it has been mandatory to add a password for the root user.
-The **Root password** of the database is the password you have defined when executing `mysql_secure_installation` (whether you have installed Centreon from the [ISO](installation-of-a-central-server/using-centreon-iso.md#secure-the-database), from [packages](installation-of-a-central-server/using-packages.md#secure-the-database) or from [sources](installation-of-a-central-server/using-sources.md#secure-the-database)).
+   - if this is the default account (**root**), the root password of the database is the password you have defined when executing `mysql_secure_installation` (whether you have installed Centreon from the [ISO](installation-of-a-central-server/using-centreon-iso.md#secure-the-database), from [packages](installation-of-a-central-server/using-packages.md#secure-the-database) or from [sources](installation-of-a-central-server/using-sources.md#secure-the-database)).

-> If you use a remote database server, or use a specific root user, change
-> these entries

-Then define the databases' names and credentials that will be created.
-We recommend to use default values.

-> Centreon database's user password and the root password should be the only parameters customized
-> here.
+   - if you have defined a custom user with root privileges on all databases (e.g. during the process of installing a [remote database](../installation/installation-of-a-central-server/using-packages.md#with-a-remote-database)), use this one.
+This user can be deleted once the web installation process is finished.

+- **Database user name/password**: the credentials of the account that will be used to interact with the Centreon databases.
+The account will be created when the database is installed.

+![image](../assets/installation/adbinfo.png)

 Then click on **Next**.

-![image](../assets/installation/adbinfo.png)
+### Step 7: Installation

-The Centreon setup wizard creates configuration files and databases structure.
+The Centreon setup wizard creates configuration files and databases structure:

+![image](../assets/installation/adbconf.png)

 When done, click on **Next**.

-![image](../assets/installation/adbconf.png)
+### Step 8: Modules installation

 Select the available modules and widgets to be installed.
 Then click on **Install**.

 ![image](../assets/installation/module_installationa.png)